IronBatman2715/DiscordTS-Bot/README.md

 2. Download or clone this repository.

-3. Rename `sample-production.env` to `production.env` and set the environment variables as defined in [src/global.d.ts](src/global.d.ts)
+3. Rename `sample.production.env` to `production.env` and set the environment variables as defined in [src/global.d.ts](src/global.d.ts)

    > Note that **all** the environment variables are strings.